 Published on: Jul 26, 2021

-People who deal with site design have definitely come across WordPress to date and are aware of the countless benefits of using it, in this article, we are going to discuss WordPress as well as the way of moving it to a new host or server, in various articles on the DotNek site , you can find out the reasons for the popularity of this system, among which we can mention the possibility of working with this system easily, high security, providing quick updates and so on, which can be considered as the reasons why the fans of this system is increasing day by day.
+People who deal with site design have come across WordPress to date and are aware of the countless benefits of using it.
+In this article, we will discuss WordPress and the way of moving it to a new host or server.
+In various articles on the DotNek site, you can find out the reasons for the popularity of this system, among which we can mention the possibility of working with this system easily, high security, providing quick updates, and so on, which can be considered as the reasons why the fans of this system are increasing day by day.

 What is WordPress?

-In general, it is an open-source content system that is available for free to various users, and they can use it in order to launch a personal and even commercial website , as we have mentioned, this system is an open-source system which means that site owners can have access to its source code which can help them view and modify it easier.
+In general, it is an open-source content system that is available for free to various users, and they can use it to launch a personal and even commercial website.
+As we have mentioned, this system is an open-source system which means that site owners can access its source code which can help them view and modify it easier.

-How to transfer WordPress from one Host to another?
+How to transfer it from one host to another?

 - Backup your website files:

-The first step in migrating is to back up your entire site with the help of various plugins available, so that you can easily use the information you have backed up in the event of any problems during the immigration.
+The first step in migrating is to back up your entire site with the help of various plugins available so that you can easily use the information you have backed up in the event of any problems during immigration.

-Among the plugins available for this purpose, we can mention WPvivid, which has many capabilities that can do this process in the best possible way, among all the features that this plugin has, it is possible to filter large files, split backup, remote storage compatibility, multi-site support, and so on.
+Among the plugins available for this purpose, we can mention WPvivid, which has many capabilities to do this process in the best possible way.
+Among all the features that this plugin has, it is possible to filter large files, split backup, remote storage compatibility, multi-site support, etc.

 - Export the WordPress Database:

-- Create the WordPress Database on your new host server:
+- Create its Database on your new host server:

-At this point, you need to create a new database and then start moving to the new host, you can get help from the existing support team, which help you do this part in the best possible way, so that, in order to be able to do this in the simplest possible way, pay attention to the following steps.
+At this point, you need to create a new database and then start moving to the new host.
+You can get help from the existing support team, which help you do this part in the best possible way, so that, to be able to do this in the simplest possible way, pay attention to the following steps.

 • Open the MySQL database and create a new database with the appropriate name for your website.